Syncfusion AI Assistant

 Left Arrow Focuses the previous input in the OTP.

-Right Arrow Focuses the next input in OTP
+Right Arrow Focuses the next input in the OTP.

-Tab Moves the initial focus and shifts focus to the next input of the OTP.
+Tab Shifts focus to the next input in the OTP.

-Shift + Tab Moves the focus to the previous input of the OTP.
+Shift + Tab Shifts focus to the previous input in the OTP.

 Ensuring accessibility